derewor/UNICORN-project/README.md

 ## Project Description
 ### Inrtoduction
 E-commerce is becoming an important platform in the trading sector.
 A diverse types of goods are transacted with E-commerce.
 Several companies provide the platform of e-commerce among which UNICORN is one of them.
-In this project, data associated with sells of products in USA through the UNICORN platform was examined.
+In this project, data associated with sales of products in USA through the UNICORN platform was examined.
 ### Project specific questions
 - How the purchase of goods vary across different customer segments?
 - Which regions, states and cities generate the most revenue?